abinit/abinit/doc/mkdocs-user-guide/new_user.md

 conducti
 :   allows one to compute the frequency-dependent optical conductivity.

-Some utility programs are not written in F90, but in Python.
+Some utility programs are not written in Fortran, but in Python.
 They are contained in ~abinit/scripts, where post-processing (numerous tools) and pre- processing scripts are distinguished.
-Some allows one to visualize ABINIT outputs, like abinit_eignc_to_bandstructure.py .
+Some allows one to visualize ABINIT outputs, like abinit_eignc_to_bandstructure.py.

-## 5 Other resources outside the ABINIT package
+## Other resources outside the ABINIT package

 In addition to the ABINIT package, other resources can be obtained from the [ABINIT GitHub site](https://github.com/abinit).
 The sources of the latest